fmohiudd/Cryptocurrencies/README.md

 **Fig 3:** The dataframe is showing the columns and number of rows of useful data.
 Note that the columns _IsTrading_ is removed from this dataframe.

-We filetered out the _CoinName_ column data out of the dataframe since the name of the coins do not give any useful fitting data.
+We filtered out the _CoinName_ column data out of the dataframe since the name of the coins do not give any useful fitting data.
 Next, a dataframe with just the _CoinName_ column was made.
 Fig 4 shows the dataframe after dropping the CoinName colum.
 There are now four columns of data.
 We used *get_dummies* method split "Algorithm" and "ProofType" into multiple columns of numerical values of 0 and 1.
 This increased the total number of columns to 98 for the machine learning algorithm to fit.

 <img src = "images/crypto_df.png" width="400">